 Understanding your Business Continuity Requirements

-To achieve business continuity, a collection of services of the system environment is needed which includes the software, hardware, and documentation of relevant procedures, its implementation, and regular practice.
+To achieve business continuity, a collection of services of the system environment is needed, including the software, hardware, and documentation of relevant procedures, their implementation, and regular practice.
 The business continuity solution must address the data, the operational environment, the applications, the application-hosting environment, and the end-user interface.
 All must be available to deliver a good, complete business continuity solution.